fabiovitalba/unibz-tabletop-script-compiler/README.md

-# Dungeons and Dragons Mini Language Compiler
+# Tabletop Script Compiler
-This project is a compiler for a custom language designed for Dungeons and Dragons-style tabletop role-playing games.
+This project is a compiler for a custom language designed for tabletop role-playing games like Dungeons and Dragons.
 It offers features for basic programming constructs and specialized dice rolling mechanics.

 # Index
 1. Language features